UnboundVR/voxel-metavrse-server/README.md

 npm run watch
 ```

-Then point your browser to `http://localhost:<the port you chose above>` and have fun!

-*Note: If you're using the Unbound VR Github App, you must use the port `1337`.*

 ## Tests
 We use tape for unit testing - in order to run our test, just do:
 ```